ucd-library/ucdlib-theme/test-app/pages/ucdlib-pages.md

 <a name="_onChildListMutation"></a>

 ### \_onChildListMutation()
-called when children change via MutationObserverElement
+called when children change via MutationObserverController

 **Kind**: global function
 <a name="_onChange"></a>